Gunman in NYC office shooting left a note and many questions. Here's what we know about the investigation.

 The gunman continued to open fire as he moved through the lobby, striking a woman who had tried to hide behind a pillar, officials said.
 Proceeding toward the lobby's elevator bank, he shot a security guard who had sought shelter behind a desk, in addition to another man who told police he had also been shot in the lobby, according to the NYPD commissioner.

-The suspect allowed a woman who stepped out of an elevator he was waiting to take to pass by unharmed, Tisch said.
-Then, he rode the elevator to the 33rd floor, where the offices for the building's owner Rudin Management are located.
+The suspect allowed a woman who stepped out of an elevator he was waiting for to pass by unharmed, Tisch said.
+Then, he rode the elevator to the 33rd floor, where the offices of the building's owner, Rudin Management, are located.
 The commissioner said he "began walking the floor, firing rounds as he traveled," and struck one of the victims who eventually died.

 At that point, the gunman walked down the hallway and shot himself in the chest, Tisch said.